Military of the Bruneian Sultanate: Golden age of Brunei (1408–1770)

+Struggle for Survival (1770–1870)

 Sultan Omar Ali Saifuddin learned about the situation in Manila of the Philippines, due to it being Bruneian territory, he was not pleased.
 As a result, he gave command to attack Sultan Alimuddin in Manila with his forces under the command of Pehin Orang Kaya Di-Gadong Seri Lela Awang Aliwaddin in 1769.
 The mission didn't arrive in Manila until 1769 because the expedition's preparations took so long.
 Sultan Alimuddin had already departed Manila for Sulu, therefore Manila was under Spanish rule when the siege began.
 The siege would go on to be a success as Manila was captured by the Brunei sultanate.

-The conflict over North Borneo, also known as Sabah, began after which a promise made by Sultan Muhyiddin to the Sultan of Sulu after Sulu helped him win the Brunei Civil War of 1660 that went in his favor.
+The conflict over North Borneo, also known as Sabah, began after which a promise made by Sultan Muhyiddin to the Sultan of Sulu after Sulu helped him win the civil war that went in his favor.
 Sulu attacked Brunei in 1771 after he had become severely weakened.
 Sultan Omar Ali Saifuddin signed a deal with the British Empire in June 1774 to secure outside support.
 The British were looking for a storehouse along the way to Canton and received exclusive rights to the pepper trade in exchange for their military assistance.
 When Sulu despatch a force under the command of Datu Teting to attack Balambangan in 1775, its leaders sought safety in Labuan after the British quickly established a presence in Brunei.
 When the two forces clashed, Datu Teting surrendered and his troops fled back to Sulu after learning that the warriors of Brunei, led by Pengiran Temenggong Ampa, were far too strong for them to defeat.
 Thomas Forrest visited Brunei in February 1776.
 Despite Labuan's offer, the British left Brunei in 1777 due to the financial collapse of Balambangan, losing the entire East India Company.

 In 1788, a Sulu army attacked Kampong Sembulan as an attempt to invade Brunei.
-They were defeated by Sharif Amir who later became the caretaker of Kampong Sembulan.
+They were defeated by Embo Amir who later became the caretaker of Kampong Sembulan.

+The Jolly Batchelor fighting Moro pirates in 1843.

 In 1826, the Bruneian Civil War would start all over again into two forces: Omar Ali Saifuddin II and Muhammad Alam.
 With Omar setting his capital in Kampong Burong Pingai and Muhammad Alam setting his at Chermin Island.
 The civil war would end in 1828 when Muhammad Alam was assassinated by assassins sent by Raja Isteri Nooralam, the mother of Sultan Omar Ali Saifuddien II and the half-sister of Muhammad Alam.